Trifon Grekov: Biography

 In the mid-1920s he returned to the region of Macedonia and settled in Gevgelija, then in the Kingdom of Serbs, Croats and Slovenes (later Yugoslavia), where he worked as a physician and was the only one in the city.
-He gave a speech on a demonstration organized by the authorities in Gevgelija, which protested against the policy of assimilation of the "Serbian minority" in Greece, ie. the Macedonian Slavs as viewed by Belgrade.
+He gave a speech on a demonstration organized by the authorities in Gevgelija, which protested against the policy of assimilation of the "Serbian minority" in Greece, i.e. the Macedonian Slavs as viewed by Belgrade.
 In 1936, the young doctor Dimitar Micev began his career in Gevgelija and helped Grekov in covering the entire population of the city, as well as the towns and villages in the vicinity, including Valandovo, Bogdanci, Dojran and Miravci.
 During World War II in Yugoslav Macedonia, Grekov was mobilized as a military doctor in the Bulgarian Army in Bitola and Kumanovo.

 In mid-August 1944, he deserted and moved to the Partisan-controlled village of Žegljane, located in a hilly area northeast of Kumanovo, where he established a shelter for wounded and sick partisans.
 Until the end of the war, he worked at the partisan hospital in the Prohor Pčinjski Monastery.
 In 1945, when Macedonia became one of the republics of Socialist Yugoslavia, he was sent to Bitola to organize the health service.
 In 1951, he was transferred to work in Veles.
 Grekovski returned to Gevgelija in 1954 and worked there as a physician until his retirement in 1962.
 He died in Gevgelija in 1973.

 Views

 Grekov's proposal for a flag of a future state of Macedonia: black and red placed parallel lengthwise.

 In the first half of the 1920s, Grekov self-identified as a Macedonian Bulgarian, but taking into account that Macedonia was inhabited by people from different ethnic and religious backgrounds, and that since 1913 it was divided between Greece and Serbia, which had an aggressive policy of assimilation of the local population, he considered that posing the Macedonian question as a Bulgarian question has already proven to be harmful and instead he thought that the solution is the region of Macedonia becoming a state, independent from the neighboring Balkan states, including from Bulgaria.

-In that regard, he wrote a draft constitution of a future Independent Macedonia, based on the Swiss constitution, emphasizing the diversity of this Western European country as resembling Macedonia's case, and therefore he advocated for the Switzerland of the Balkans concept, ie. uniting Macedonians into a state despite their ethnic and religious differences.
+In that regard, he wrote a draft constitution of a future Independent Macedonia, based on the Swiss constitution, emphasizing the diversity of this Western European country as resembling Macedonia's case, and therefore he advocated for the Switzerland of the Balkans concept, i.e. uniting Macedonians into a state despite their ethnic and religious differences.
 Contributing to the cause for Independent Macedonia, he wrote an article about the symbols of such a future state.
 He traced continuity of the modern Macedonians with Alexander the Great and Cyril and Methodius, historical figures originating from the region of Macedonia.